Experimental verification of the quantum nature of a neural network: a brief categorical interpretation

 \section{a brief categorical interpretation}

 The following brief categorical digression is here to underline what it means to be quantum, something that has indeed surprised early physicists but that should be quite obvious to us now.
-The mathematical underpinnings of such definitions are axiomatisation [6], that allows us to obtain the most abstract form of a concept, that can then be used to find it in various other forms and circumstances, usually not too obvious to a non-axiomatic approach, and categorification [7], that allows us to map categories containing certain groups and maps into other categories, apparently working in completely unrelated fields, but which act equivalently or in a way that can be related to the first category.
+The mathematical underpinnings of such definitions are axiomatisation [6], which allows us to obtain the most abstract form of a concept, that can then be used to find it in various other forms and circumstances, usually not too obvious to a non-axiomatic approach, and categorification [7], that allows us to expand certain objects or collections of objects into categories by adding the required maps (morphisms) between the respective objects.
+Categories are very versatile, giving us the possibility of apparently working in completely unrelated fields, but which have the map and object structures acting equivalently or in a way that can be related to some underlying common category.
 If we try to do this with quantum mechanics we may notice that many structures, mathematical or computational, may have some level of quantumness, associated to some or all of the axioms, while being applied in completely different areas and seeming to a non-categorial mind as purely classical.